 of us – conte[xt of] war – [s] comes from the [s] in [ks] in ‘context’; [f] comes from [f] in the FS.

-3. Below, in the first part, he refers to ‘the sharks’, and in the second, I am assuming the pronoun is ‘they’, which probably suggests ‘the sharks’ see no-one exit/seen you on exit.
+3. Badar refers to ‘the sharks’, and in the next, I am assuming the pronoun is ‘they’, which probably suggests ‘the sharks’ see no-one exit/seen you on exit.
 So, who are the sharks that either see no-one exit, or seen you on exit?
 This may refer to being monitored.
 I am uncertain about the 3rd part – it may be meant to be Sydney, or not.
 The final one perhaps mentions Sydney, but also mentions Sweden, making a connection to the Muslim migration in that country and the results of it.

 FS: (…ia) This is the absurdity o’ this disgettin’, ‘f of this entire discussion